 To facilitate the incorporation of real-world data into AgentPolis models, the framework provides data importers for converting external datasets into framework's internal data models.
-At the moment, the framework supports importing data in the OpenStreetMap (OSM)4 and General Transit Feed Specification (GTFS)5 formats, including automated cross-referencing between both formats (e.g., mapping the corresponding public transport stops between OSM and GTFS files).
-Through the importers information about road, cyclepath and footpath networks, public transport routes and timetables and basic land use can easily be incorporated in AgentPolis models.
-Files imported by the framework tools are checked for consistency in order to prevent the hard-to-trace errors caused by invalid data during simulation execution.
+At the moment, the framework supports importing data in the OpenStreetMap (OSM)3 and General Transit Feed Specification (GTFS)4 formats, including the automated cross-referencing between both formats (e.g., mapping of public transport stops that appear both in OSM and GTFS files).
+This way information about road, cyclepath and footpath networks, public transport routes and timetables and (basic) land use can easily be incorporated in AgentPolis models.
+Files imported by the framework tools are checked for consistency in order prevent the hard-to-trace errors caused by invalid data during simulation execution.